quipucords/qpc/docs/source/man.rst

 ``--output-file=path``

   Required.
-Path to a file location where the report data is saved.
+Sets the path to a file location where the report data is saved.

 Viewing the Deployments Report
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The ``qpc report deployments`` command generates a report that contains the processed fingerprints from a scan.
+The ``qpc report deployments`` command retrieves a report that contains the processed fingerprints from a scan.
 A *fingerprint* is the set of system, product, and entitlement facts for a particular physical or virtual machine.
 A processed fingerprint results from a procedure that merges facts from various sources, and, when possible, deduplicates redundant systems.

 For example, the raw facts of a scan that includes both Network and vCenter sources could show two instances of a machine, indicated by an identical MAC address.
-The generation of a deployments report results in a deduplicated and merged fingerprint that shows both the Network and vCenter facts for that machine.
+The deployments report results in a deduplicated and merged fingerprint that shows both the Network and vCenter facts for that machine as a single set.

 **qpc report deployments (--scan-job** *scan_job_identifier* **|** **--report** *report_identifier* **)** **(--json|--csv)** **--output-file** *path*

 ``--scan-job=scan_job_identifier``

-  Contains the scan job identifier for the scan that is used to generate the report.
+  Contains the scan job identifier to use to retrieve the report.
 Mutually exclusive with the ``--report`` option.

 ``--report=report_identifier``

-  Contains the report identifier to retrieve.
+  Contains the report identifier to use to retrieve the report.
 Mutually exclusive with the ``--scan-job`` option.

 ``--json``